March 14, 2018

 How Blogger Britney Vest Boosts Her Confidence

 The voice behind Fittybritttty takes her support system and routine seriously

 As a full-time health and wellness blogger, Britney Vest embodies a lifestyle we can sometimes have trouble coming to terms with being someone else’s reality — she works out five to six times a week, shares her life daily with 108,000 people on Instagram, and still has a down-to-earth perspective on work-life balance.
 “Some days I’m like how did this even happen, and how is this my life?” she says.
 “I could never have imagined this for myself but here I am, and I love it.”

 And how could she not?
 Britney spends her days writing, modeling for both her blog and brands, exercising, and event-hopping.
 But much like any other coming-of-age story, Britney’s didn’t start off as easy as it seems.
-While she started her Instagram profile (@fittybritttty) and blog in 2014 to track and share her fitness journey, her real weight loss journey started in 2011.
+While she started her Instagram profile (@fittybritttty (Opens in a new window)) and blog (Opens in a new window) in 2014 to track and share her fitness journey, her real weight loss journey started in 2011.